France Suffers Through Hottest Day In Its History — 113 Fahrenheit

 The French government started to take blistering temperatures seriously after 2003, when an estimated 15,000 people died in a heat wave.
 At the time, government officials were slammed for overlooking the health threats.

 Record temperatures have gripped other parts of Europe this week.
-Heat records were broken in Germany, Poland, the Czech Republic, Switzerland, Luxembourg and the small Principality of Andorra, between France and Spain.
+Heat records were broken in Germany, Poland, the Czech Republic, Switzerland, Luxembourg and the small principality of Andorra, between France and Spain.

 In Spain, firefighters have spent days trying to tame a raging wildfire said to have been sparked by combustible chicken manure that had been improperly stored.

-At least two people in Spain were reported dead in connection to the weather — a 17-year-old man who had been working in a field in Andalusia and an 80-year-old man who died at a street intersection in the northern city of Valladolid.
+At least two people in Spain were reported dead in connection with the weather — a 17-year-old man who had been working in a field in Andalusia and an 80-year-old man who died at a street intersection in the northern city of Valladolid.

-The European Environmental Agency says that Europe's number of warm days doubled between 1960 and 2018, and that the continent is projected to have similar or worse heat waves "as often as every two years" in the second half of the 21st century, in a high emissions scenario.
+The European Environmental Agency says that Europe's number of warm days doubled between 1960 and 2018 and that the continent is projected to have similar or worse heat waves "as often as every two years" in the second half of the 21st century, in a high-emissions scenario.

-Note: A previous version of this story incorrectly said the difference between the record high temperatures at the Montpellier airport was 42.4 degrees Fahrenheit.
-In fact it was 10.4 degrees Fahrenheit.